 It is needless to say that you should avoid taking any shortcuts that feel enticing but can be fatal.

-At a bare minimum, you should be carrying a clutch cable, accelerator cable, couple of headlight bulbs, a spark plug, brake cable, adhesives like m-seal, Fevi-Quick, Elfy, coolant, puncture repair kit, etc..
+At a bare minimum, you should be carrying a clutch cable, accelerator cable, a couple of headlight bulbs, a spark plug, brake cable, adhesives like m-seal, Fevi-Quick, Elfy, coolant, puncture repair kit, etc..
 You can refer the complete list & carry these required essential spares for your bike or scooty.

 Hence, although it is not required to have a powerful bike like Bullet/Royal Enfield for your Leh Ladakh trip, it makes the journey a bit comfortable.